 Learning how to write a novella is excellent preparation for writing your first novel.
-It is great preparation even if you are an experienced author because it enables you to work out characters and themes more extensively than a short story does.
+It enables you to work out characters and themes more extensively than a short story does.
 Writing a novella gives you helpful scaffolding for an expanded and more detailed book or series.
 Read on for a definition of the novella and 6 essential tips for writing one:

 Defining the novella

 The novella is a work of fiction that is longer than a short story but shorter than a novel.
 The acclaimed author Ian McEwan describes the novella as ‘the perfect form of prose fiction’.
 McEwan suggests that the average length for a novella is ‘something… between twenty and forthy thousand words, long enough for a reader to inhabit a world or a consciousness and be kept there, short enough to be read in a sitting or two and for the whole structure to be held in mind at first encounter.’

 Writer’s Relief extends the upper word count limit of a novella, saying ‘The exact word count is not set in stone: 30, 000 to 60, 000 words may be an appropriate length.’
 Whichever word count range you take as your guide, there are several important ways in which novellas differ from standard-length novels.
 These give rise to several crucial tips: